Mkobie/PLC-Programming/README.md

 * A PDF of the the full PLC program, and
 * A video of the program passing the function test criteria.
   * the video can also be accessed via the YouTube links in this ReadMe
+  * sorry about the quiet audio!
+I finally got myself a better mic right around project 10...

 ### Contents
 * [ Project 1: Pressure Tank ](#proj1)